rluiten/elm-text-search/README.md

 caches to be updated to improve overall performance.
 -}
 resultSearchIndex :
   Result String
     ( ElmTextSearch.Index ExampleDocType
     , List (String, Float)
     )
 resultSearchIndex =
   resultUpdatedMyIndexAfterAdd
     `Result.andThen`
     (ElmTextSearch.search "explanations")

 {-| Display search result. -}
 main =
   let
-      -- want only the search results not the returned index searchResults = Result.map snd resultSearchIndex
+    -- want only the search results not the returned index searchResults = Result.map snd resultSearchIndex in
-    in
-      show
+    div []
+    [ text
+        (
-        [ "Result of searching for \"explanations\" is " ++ (toString searchResults)
+          "Result of searching for \"explanations\" is " ++ (toString searchResults)
+        )
     ]

 ```